- Webhook events

 - From the Test dropdown list, select the type of event to test.

-You can also test a webhook from its edit page.
+Alternatively, you can test a webhook from its edit page.

 Webhook reference